isaiahcolson/watchlist-client/README.md

 * hide pages to unauthenticated users
 - [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
-- [ ] fix nav if token has expired
 * add form validation
 - [ ] add submit button disabled styling
 - [ ] add submit button logic